Benozo/conduit/examples/agents_mock_llm_library/README.md

 # AI Agents with Mock LLM - Library Mode Example

-This example demonstrates how to use GoMCP's AI agents with LLM integration in **library mode** - without starting an HTTP server.
+This example demonstrates how to use ConduitMCP's AI agents with LLM integration in **library mode** - without starting an HTTP server.
 This is perfect for embedding intelligent agents directly into your Go applications.

 ## What This Example Shows